AleksaMCode/bnf-parser/README.md

 # BNF parser
-<p align="justify"><i>Formal Methods in Software Engineering</i> course project, as taught at the Faculty of Electrical Engineering Banja Luka.
-I did this project a year and a half ago, but I never got around to opensourcing it.</p>
+<p align="justify">Parser reads a grammar definition expressed in BNF (<a href="https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form">Backus-Naur Form</a>) at runtime after which it parses inputed strings.</p>

 ## Description
-<p align="justify">Program reads the grammar definition expressed in BNF (<a href="https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form">Backus-Naur Form</a>) at runtime after which it parses inputed strings.</p>

-## Course project details
-<p align="justify">The task was to create a text parser that would parse the contents of the input file, as specified by the grammar in the <i>modified</i> Backus-Naur form.
-The grammar is given in a configuration file.<br>
+<p align="justify">The project idea was to create a text parser that would parse the contents of the input file, as specified by the grammar in the <i>modified</i> Backus-Naur form.
+The grammar is given in a <code>.bnf</code> file with a file.<br>

 The modified BNF form is written based on the rules for the standard BNF form, with the following appendices:</p>